poly451/poly451.github.io/_posts/2019-04-26-iterating-over-a-class-in-python.md

             my_sword = a_sword
 ```

-But let's say that your class, Swords, is used in another class: Weapons, and let's say your character wants to select a weapon.
+So far, go good.
+But let's not stop there.
+Let's say your class, Swords, is used in another class: Weapons, and let's say your character wants to select a weapon.
 You might write:

 ```python
 for a_weapon in all_weapons: